Search

 Socceroos must stay focused for showdown with Japan

-Tim Cahill says excitement is building in the Socceroos’ camp ahead of Sunday morning’s (AEDT) Asian Cup final but insists Australia won’t lose focus in their preparations for the showdown with Japan.
+Excitement is building in the Socceroos’ camp ahead of Sunday’s (AEDT) Asian Cup final, according to Tim Cahill, who emphasized that Australia will remain focused during their preparations for the clash with Japan.

-Cahill said the Socceroos took time to savour the moment of reaching their first continental tournament final but had quickly shifted their focus to recovery and preparations for the match at Khalifa Stadium.
+Cahill shared that the Socceroos took a moment to appreciate reaching their first continental tournament final but promptly redirected their attention to recovery and preparations for the match at Khalifa Stadium.

-‘The vibe is fantastic but the reality is there’s one more game left,’ Cahill said on Wednesday.
+“The vibe is fantastic, but the reality is there’s one more game left,” Cahill expressed on Wednesday.

-‘After the match we had a great dinner, we talked about Schwarzy getting his 87th cap to equal Alex Tobin.
-We gave him a round of applause and some of the youngsters for getting their first goal for Australia.
+“After the match, we enjoyed a wonderful dinner where we celebrated Schwarzy’s 87th cap, which ties him with Alex Tobin.
+We gave him a round of applause, alongside some of the young players for scoring their first goals for Australia.

-Osieck was able to afford Cahill, Harry Kewell and Brett Holman valuable early marks against Uzbekistan.
+Osieck was able to provide early rest for Cahill, Harry Kewell, and Brett Holman during the match against Uzbekistan.

 by Buford Balony